lihuicham/nus-orbital-project-2022/README.md

 <br>

 ## What We Intend to Achieve in Milestone 2 ?
-Going forward,for Milestone 2, we plan to:
+Going forward, for Milestone 2, we plan to:
 - Complete the Home page
 - Design basic trackers and a basic tracker template for users to customize based on their desired habit to track
 - Add in a tinder-like swiping functionality for the to-do list